San Lazzaro degli Armeni: Napoleon

 The Venetian Republic was disestablished by Napoleon in 1797.
-In 1810, he abolished all monastic orders of Venice and the Kingdom of Italy, except that of the Mekhitarists in San Lazzaro.
+In 1810, he abolished all monastic orders of Venice and Italy, except that of the Mekhitarists in San Lazzaro.
 The Mekhitarist congregation was left in peace, according to some sources, due to the intercession of Roustam Raza, Napoleon's Mamluk bodyguard of Armenian origin.
 Napoleon signed a decree, dated August 27, 1810, which declared that the congregation may continue to exist as an academy.
 Since then, San Lazzaro has also been known as an academy, and sometimes referred to in Latin as Academia Armena Sancti Lazari.

+Expansion

 The monastery has been enlarged significantly through land reclamation four times since the 19th century.
 First, in 1815, the Mekhitarists were permitted by Austrian Emperor Francis II to expand the island.
 The area north of the island was filled which doubled its area from 7,900 m^{2} to 13,700 m^{2}.
 In 1836, a boundary wall around the island's newly reclaimed area was built.
 The channel of the boathouse was filled in 1912 and it was moved to the far western corner.
 The shoreline was straightened.
 These adjustments increased its area to 16,970 m^{2}.
 San Lazzaro's latest major enlargement occurred in post-World War II period.
 Between 1947 and 1949, the island was expanded on the southeast and the southwest.
 The island now has an area of 30,000 m^{2} or 3 hectares.